TOAST-DOCS/Gamebase/en/unreal-authentication.md

 Gamebase supports guest login.
 Create a unique key of device to try a login to Gamebase.
-With guest login, device key might be initialized, which may cause your account to be deleted; so, it is recommended to use IdP for a login.
+With guest login, device key might be initialized, which may cause your account to be deleted; therefore, it is recommended to use IdP for a login.

 **API**